Common Myths about Personal Injury Attorneys

 Compensation

-If you have met the legal requirements for a lawsuit, the attorney will go over the types of compensation you may be awarded, either in a settlement or if you win your case at trial.
+If you have met the legal requirements for a lawsuit, during the consultation the lawyer will go over the types of compensation you may be awarded, either in a settlement or if you win your case at trial.

 You should also discuss the importance of identifying all sources of insurance because the vast majority of defendants in Georgia personal injury cases do not have enough assets to pay a substantial judgment.